Robert West (politician): Politics

 West was formerly a councillor for the Holbeach Town ward of South Holland District Council in Lincolnshire.
 He was elected as a Conservative Party candidate but was suspended by the Conservatives after he spoke at a British National Party meeting in 2006.
 West subsequently defected to the BNP and stated that his switch was prompted by Conservative leader David Cameron's priority list of candidates for the next general election.
 He said the list "excluded white male candidates in favour of women, non-whites, homosexuals and lesbians".
 He stood again as a BNP candidate in 2007 but was defeated.

 Before joining the BNP, West was a member of the Lincolnshire Racial Equality Council but he was suspended from the organisation.

 In June 2009, West appeared alongside the BNP MEP Andrew Brons on the BBC's The Big Questions, and in 2014, he appeared in a BNP political broadcast.
 In this clip, West says, "The BNP is the only political party which will stop the Islamification of Britain, ban the burka and do its utmost to uphold your culture, heritage and identity."

-He stood as a BNP candidate in the 2009 Norwich North by-election and in Lincoln during the 2010 general election, losing his deposit in both cases.
+He stood as a BNP candidate in the 2009 Norwich North by-election (finishing seventh of twelve, with 2.7% of the vote) and in Lincoln during the 2010 general election (finishing fourth of seven, with 3%), losing his deposit in both cases.
 West also stood unsuccessfully during the 2009 European elections in the East Midlands region.